The 21-year-old Syrian who risked his life for Oscar-nominated documentary

 Story highlights

-- Syrian rescue worker, Khaled Khatib, helped capture the intimate moments on camera
+- Syrian rescue worker Khaled Khatib helped capture intimate moments of war on camera

-(CNN)Twenty-one-year-old Khaled Khatib works as a cinematographer and press officer for the Syrian White Helmets.
+(CNN)Twenty-one-year-old Khaled Khatib is a cinematographer and press officer for the Syrian White Helmets.

 The group, also known as the Syrian Civil Defense, works tirelessly to rescue civilians affected by the country's devastating civil war.

-In 2015, Khatib met filmmaker Orlando von Einsiedel and was recruited to document the group's rescue missions for the British director's then-upcoming film, "The White Helmets".
+In 2015, Khatib met British director Orlando von Einsiedel and was recruited to document the group's rescue missions for the upcoming film "The White Helmets."

-The 40-minute Netflix documentary, which is now nominated for an Oscar in the "best documentary short" category, follows three rescue workers from their training in Turkey to when they put their lives on the line to save civilians .
+The 40-minute Netflix documentary, which has been nominated for an Oscar in the best documentary short subject category, follows three rescue workers from their training in Turkey to when they put their lives on the line to save civilians.

-Most of the film's footage is thanks to Khatib, who captured some of the most defining moments of the civil war: from men scouring rubble for life, following the faint cries of newborn babies, to the constant fear of when the next barrel bomb might be.
+Khatib was responsible for much of the footage, capturing some of the most defining moments of the civil war: from men scouring rubble for life to the faint cries of newborn babies to the constant fear of when the next barrel bomb might be.

-After a dramatic couple of weeks, Khatib has received a visa to travel to the United States for the Oscar ceremony on Sunday.
+After a dramatic couple of weeks, Khatib received a visa to travel to the United States for Sunday's Oscar ceremony.

+However, a day before the event he announced on Twitter he would not be attending, citing the "intensity of work" and saying "our priority is helping our people."

 He says: "If we win this award, it will show people across Syria that people around the world support them.
-It will give courage to every volunteer who wakes up every morning to run towards bombs.
+It will give courage to every volunteer who wakes up every morning to run towards bombs."

-"If I cannot enter the US, I will not give up: we know that we have many friends in US, that there are people that share our humanitarian values.
-I look forward to meeting them all one day."

-Ahead of the Oscars, CNN caught up with Khatib.
+CNN had earlier caught up with Khatib:

 How did you feel when you found out 'The White Helmets' was nominated for an Oscar?

 I felt very happy, I'm very proud because it's the first big film in the country that was made about the Syrian Civil Defense.
-It's a big success for us because we (were able to) let a lot of people around the world know who the volunteers of the Syrian Civil Defense (The White Helmets) are.
+It's a big success for us because we (were able to) let a lot of people around the world know who the volunteers of the Syrian Civil Defense (the White Helmets) are.

 It (has) allowed people to know that there are people and volunteers who are working and fighting for peace, not for the war -- that there are people who are saving lives.
-It's a big message and we need all the people around the world to know this -- the Syria Civil Defense are working for peace.
+It's a big message and we need all the people around the world to know this -- the Syria Civil Defense (is) working for peace.
 They only save lives.

 Why did you join the Syrian Civil Defense?

 I saw a lot of journalists in Syria in 2013, and I really liked them.
-So I took a camera and started volunteering for The White Helmets because I wanted the people around the world to know what The White Helmets are doing and what is happening in Syria.
+So I took a camera and started volunteering for the White Helmets because I wanted the people around the world to know what the White Helmets are doing and what is happening in Syria.

-After two weeks of working, there were bombings and we responded to a rescue operation.
-We saved a child from under the rubble and I recorded this moment.
-It got a lot of YouTube views and I took the decision to continue my work.
+After two weeks of working, there were bombings, and we responded to a rescue operation.
+We saved a child from under the rubble, and I recorded this moment.
+It got a lot of YouTube views, and I took the decision to continue my work.

 It's easy for anyone to kill someone, but it's very hard and very difficult to save lives.